 Stent thrombosis is an uncommon but serious complication of coronary artery stenting that often presents as death and is almost always accompanied by myocardial infarction, usually with ST-segment elevation.
 DAPT (DAPT; aspirin plus platelet P2Y12 receptor blocker) significantly lowers the risk of stent thrombosis.
 In the absence of DAPT, the period of high risk for stent thrombosis is longer with DES than bare metal stents (BMS) due to a delay in neointimal coverage with the former.
 The cumulative incidence of stent thrombosis appears to occur with similar frequency in patients with BMS or DES, as long as patients are treated with DAPT for the recommended duration for the particular stent.

 This topic will discuss the use of antiplatelet therapy to reduce the risk of adverse outcomes related to stent thrombosis in patients with stable coronary artery disease.
 Other issues related to stent thrombosis, recommendations for therapy in patients with an acute coronary syndrome, and the use of antiplatelet drugs in the periprocedural period are discussed separately.
-(See "Coronary artery stent thrombosis: Incidence and risk factors" and "Antiplatelet agents in acute non-ST elevation acute coronary syndromes", section on 'Duration of therapy' and "Antithrombotic therapy for percutaneous coronary intervention: General use", section on 'Aspirin' and "Antithrombotic therapy for percutaneous coronary intervention: General use", section on 'P2Y12 receptor blockers' and "Antiplatelet agents in acute ST elevation myocardial infarction".)
+(See "Coronary artery stent thrombosis: Incidence and risk factors" and "Antiplatelet agents in acute non-ST elevation acute coronary syndromes", section on 'Duration of therapy' and "Antithrombotic therapy for percutaneous coronary intervention: General use", section on 'Aspirin' and "Antithrombotic therapy for percutaneous coronary intervention: General use", section on 'P2Y12 receptor blockers' and "Antiplatelet agents in acute ST elevation myocardial infarction", section on 'Specifics of P2Y12 use'.)

 DEFINITIONS OF STENT THROMBOSIS AND RESTENOSIS